rioshen/data-structures/Sorting/README.md

 ###Basic Sorting Algorithms
 ####Selection Sort
+The selection sort algorithm sorts a list of values by repetitively putting a particular value into its final, sorted, position.

+The general strategy of the selection algorithm is as follows:
++ Scan the entire list to find the smallest value.
++ Exchange that value with the value in the first position.
++ Scan the rest of the list to find the smallest value and then exchange it with the value in the second position of the list.
++ Continue this process for each position in the list.

 Selection sort is specified an in-place comparison sort.
 It has O(N^2) time complexity.
 Selection is noted for its simplicity, it is useful when auxiliary memory is limited.

-The algorithm divide the input into two parts: the sublist of items already sorted, which is built up from left to right at the front (left) of the list, and the sublist of items remaining to be sorted that occupy the rest of the list.
-Initially, the sorted sublist is empty and the unsorted sublist is the entire input list.
-The algorithm proceeds by finding the smallest (or largest, depending on sorting order) element in the unsorted sublist, exchanging it with the leftmost unsorted

 This more efficient variation of selection sort remembers the index of the smallest element that it finds in each pass.
 At the end of each pass it makes one exchange, if necessary.
 This is more efficient.
 ```